mintesnotbekele/livechats/README.md

 #### Familiar with Git?

 ```
-git clone git@github.com:KaiHotz/react-rollup-boilerplate.git
+git clone git@github.com:mintesnotbekele/livechats.git
-cd react-rollup-boilerplate
+cd livechats
 yarn install
 ```

 #### Not Familiar with Git?

-Click [here](https://github.com/KaiHotz/react-rollup-boilerplate/archive/master.zip) to download the .zip file.
+Click [here](https://github.com/mintesnotbekele/livechats/archive/master.zip) to download the .zip file.
 Extract the contents of the zip file, then open your terminal, change to the project directory, and:

 ```
 yarn install